 Wildlife comprises the primary natural habitat, all over the globe.
 With deforestation as well as persistent industrialization and urbanization, there is a threat of extinction to the wildlife.
-As such, to preserve and conserve the natural lifestyle of a nation’s national parks, wildlife sanctuaries, and biosphere reserves, among others are set aside.
+As such, to preserve and conserve the natural lifestyle of a nation’s national parks, wildlife sanctuaries, and biosphere reserves, among others, are set aside.

 Wildlife sanctuaries consist of a territory or region that offers security and a desirable living environment to the wild fauna.
 On the flip side, national parks offer security to the whole class of the ecosystem, that is, fauna, flora, and landscape, among others, of that particular area.
-At last, biosphere reserves are the secured regions that intend to protect the genetic classification of the animals, plants, animals, and birds.
+At last, biosphere reserves are the secured regions that intend to protect the genetic classification of animals, plants, animals, and birds.

 A wildlife sanctuary is a facility in which animals are transferred to live and to remain secured for the remaining part of their lives.
 As compared to animal homes, wildlife sanctuaries do not look for placing animals with groups or individuals.
-Instead of that they tend to maintain every animal until its natural demise.
+Instead of that, they tend to maintain every animal until its natural demise.
 Yet, they can provide re-homing facilities.
-In addition, wildlife sanctuaries provide protection to various species of animals and birds such as, the Great Indian Bustard, Musk Deer, and Black Buck.
+In addition, wildlife sanctuaries provide protection to various species of animals and birds such as the Great Indian Bustard, Musk Deer, and Black Buck.

 In a few incidents, a setup can exhibit the features of both a shelter and a sanctuary.
 For example, there are a couple of animals that might be in a temporary residence unless a proper shelter is discovered, while other animals might be in permanent residence.
 The aim of wildlife sanctuaries is usually to be safe asylums, in which the animals get the most suitable care possible that the wildlife sanctuaries can offer.

+A highly restricted human activity is allowed in wildlife sanctuaries.
+The hunting and poaching of animals are strictly banned as well as trees and plants cannot be cut down for agriculture or any other application.
+There are no clearly carved out boundaries or fencing to prohibit people from entering into wildlife sanctuaries.
 Individuals are allowed to walk through wildlife sanctuaries for educational, recreational, or research reasons.
-The International Union for Conservation of Nature (IUCN) and its World Commission on Protected Areas has specified wildlife sanctuary as its Category IV type of protected regions.
-Further, in the US, wildlife sanctuaries must get permits by the United States Department of Agriculture (USDA) and monitored by the Animal and Plant Health Inspection Service (APHIS) on a daily basis for aligning with the Animal Welfare Act.
+The International Union for Conservation of Nature (IUCN) and its World Commission on Protected Areas has specified wildlife sanctuary as its Category IV type of protected region.
+Further, in the US, wildlife sanctuaries must get permits by the United States Department of Agriculture (USDA) and be monitored by the Animal and Plant Health Inspection Service (APHIS) on a daily basis for aligning with the Animal Welfare Act.

-Bhadra Wildlife Sanctuary (Karnataka) – Sambar, porcupine, muntjac, bison, and gaur.
+Sambar, porcupine, muntjac, bison, and gaur.

-Chinnar Wildlife Sanctuary (Kerala) – Nilgiri Tahr, spotted leopard, panther, and Indian elephant.
+Nilgiri Tahr, spotted leopard, panther, and Indian elephant.

 Flying squirrel, black panther, crocodiles, and tiger.

 National parks are often a treasury of natural, semi-natural, or developed territory that a governing state calls for or owns.
 Even though individual countries allocate their own national parks in a different way, there exists a mutual notion: the conservation of 'wild nature' for posterity and as a symbol of national pride.
 Further, national parks have clearly carved out boundaries.

 The International Union of Conservation of Nature (IUCN) has designated national parks in its Category II of the protected regions.
-To pay a visit to national parks, you need to have an official permission from the relevant authorities.
+To pay a visit to national parks, you need to have official permission from the relevant authorities.

 Nilgai, leopard, wild boar, and hyena.

 Sloth bear, Indian bison, mugger crocodile, and dung beetles.

 Jungle cat, striped hyena, leopard, and golden jackal.

 Wildlife sanctuary consists of the areas where wildlife and their habitat are preserved from any sort of disturbance.
-On the other hand, a national park is the region of the countryside that is especially allocated for wildlife, in which they can live and consume the natural resources with freedom.
+On the other hand, a national park is the region of the countryside that is specially allocated for wildlife, in which they can live and consume the natural resources with freedom.

 Wildlife sanctuaries are known for wildlife conservation, which consists of insects, animals, birds, and microorganisms of various species and genes.
-Conversely, national parks are majorly famous for protecting the fauna, flora, landscape and historical entities.
+Conversely, national parks are majorly famous for protecting the fauna, flora, landscape, and historical entities.

 The objective of wildlife sanctuaries is to ensure that a population of the wildlife and their habitats are maintained substantially.
 Whilst, national parks preserve the scenic, environmental, and cultural heritage of the territory.